What is IVF?

 In vitro fertilisation (IVF) treatment involves collecting an egg from the woman’s ovaries and fertilising it with sperm in a lab.
 Once the egg is fertilised successfully it is called an embryo.
 This is returned to the womb to grow and develop.

-IVF is an option when a couple is having difficulties getting pregnant naturally.
+IVF is an option when a couple is having difficulties getting pregnant naturally or if you want to get pregnant as a single parent.

 The sperm for IVF may be donated by another man.